 Versatile Electroluminescence and Photoluminescence

 PixEL is available as a high speed inline inspection module or as a customized research imaging platform that performs Photoluminescence, Electroluminescence and time-resolved infrared thermography.
-It may be configured for cell imaging, module imaging, or both.
+It may be configured for cell imaging, module imaging, or both, and includes advanced image processing algorithms to extract device parameters and present them in high-resolution.
 Inline applications include the detection of cracks, tool marks, substrate oxygen precipitates, metal contamination, non-uniform contact and sheet resistance and other common processing problems.
 Please contact Tau with your specific requirements.

 The PixEL architecture is modeled after the system developed and used by Johnston et al at the National Renewable Energy Laboratory in Golden, Colorado.
 Detection capability extends from 350nm to 14mm when three cameras are installed, allowing the most extensive PV imaging capability available today.
 R&D labs that need to measure challenging, weakly luminescent samples will find that this system exhibits industry-leading sensitivity and signal to noise ratio.